maia-italo-wedding/maia-italo-wedding.github.io/general-information.md

 If you come from abroad, you can travel by:

 * plane: closest airport is Milano Malpensa, otherwise also Milano Linate is an option.
-  These airports are connected to Varese by train or buses, but you will most likely have to change train at some intermediate station - as far as we know, no direct connections are possible).
+  These airports are connected to Varese by train or buses, but you will most likely have to change train at some intermediate station - as far as we know, no direct connections are possible.
   There is a third airport as well (Orio al Serio), but it is quite a bit further.
   You can take a taxi, but expect to pay about 80 euros for a one-hour drive as they are not particularly cheap in Italy;